dominodatalab/LLM-Workshop/admin/admin_readme.md

 in the readme file change the following values:
 - Line 17 - add Domino URL
 - Change the image on line 441, working_app.png, to a screenshot of the application
-- Change line 352 and the image on 356 to reflect the
+- Change line 352 and the image on 356 to reflect the header image you have chosen
+- Change line 363 and the image on 367 to reflect the logo image you have chosen

 Find-Replace the following:
 - **Customer_Name** - e.g. *Acme Insurance*